 By Robert Schlesinger

-This article was originally published on NBC News' Think.
-Opinions expressed in View articles are not those of euronews.
+This article was first published on NBC News' Think.
+Opinions expressed in View articles are solely those of the author.